-PSavvy businesses realize that waste, a frequent by-product of doing business, represents operating inefficiencies and lost productivity, affecting the bottom line.
+Savvy businesses realize that waste represents operating inefficiencies and lost productivity, affecting the bottom line.
 The City of Sunnyvale offers various services and tools like the Guide to Recycling for Businesses to assist businesses in their efforts to divert material from their waste stream by reducing, reusing and recycling.

-Our Business Recycling Solutions quarterly newsletter focuses on various aspects of commercial recycling particular to business needs.
-To subscribe electronically, send us an email request to join our subscription list.
+Our Business Recycling Solutions (BRS) quarterly newsletter focuses on various aspects of commercial recycling particular to business needs.
+To subscribe, send us an email request or click on the button below:

 Sunnyvale's Commercial Recycling program conducts onsite waste assessments for businesses to determine the best options for reducing waste and providing recommendations and services such as:

 The City's franchised hauler, Specialty Solid Waste & Recycling, provides corrugated cardboard recycling service.
 For all other recyclables, Sunnyvale's businesses may choose independent recycling providers to haul away recyclable materials.
 Material collected for recycling must be separated by the generator and must be collected for recycling, not disposal.

 Consult the A-Z Recycling resources listings for recyclers who collect:

 Businesses may also bring recyclables to the SMaRT Station.
 Please contact the Commercial Recycling Coordinator for assistance with hard to recycle materials.

 Having tools close at hand serve as reminders to employees to recycle office paper, cardboard, and beverage containers.
 Sunnyvale's Commercial Recycling Program provides up to 100 desktop recycling containers upon request.

 The Department of Resources Recycling and Recovery (CalRecycle) offers a variety of free publications and waste reduction case studies to the public.
 Recycling posters and signs may also be ordered or downloaded.